Barton Robinson and his family find a home-A true story WC 1471

 “Father, if it’s all right with you.
 Could I take the reins today?
 I need some practice finding my way around these roads.”
 He stood beside the step up to the front bench and waited.

 Barton knew what his son asked.
 Herbert had watched him put liniment on his hands the night before.
-It was his way of taking over a duty to be hard on his father by the end of the day's adventure.
+It was his way of taking over a duty too taxing for his father by the end of the day's adventure.

 “Herbert, the only way to learn the lay of the land is to drive it.”
 His smile welcomed his son and the answer was the rock of the buggy when Herbert climbed up the step and settled on the bench.